junekihong/LinksToDAG/README.md

 download source from https://gmplib.org/

-./configure --prefix=/home/user/gmp/, make, make check
+./configure --prefix=/home/user/gmp/; make; make check

 You will need to add the include and lib directories.